bicarlsen/mkmod/README.md

 ### Cargo (recommended)
 > This requires [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) to be installed.

-Run `cargo install mkmod` from your terminal.
+Run `cargo +nightly install mkmod` from your terminal.

 ### Manual
 Download the `mkmod` executable from the desired release and add it to your path.